landenlabs2/all_Log/README.md

 No special building is required.
 Just include the files in your Android project.

-Core class:
+Core class files:
 * ALog  - enumerated log level priorities and format controls.

-Optional Extended abstraction classes (files):
 * ALogOut - Output target abstraction to support alternate targets such as private file.
 * ALogFileWriter - Implementation of private output file target.

+Optional Extended abstraction class file:
 * AppLog - Enumeration to manage <b>named</b> logging instances which can have different targets.